Festivals in Portugal - Festas

 The Feira de Santa Iria in Faro is the town's largest traditional festa held in the middle of the month.

-Lagos celebrates its connection with Portugal's maritme past with the Festa dos Descobrimentos (Festival of the Discoveries) with processions (late October/early November) in period costume through the town's streets.
+Lagos celebrates its connection with Portugal's maritime past with the Festa dos Descobrimentos (Festival of the Discoveries) with processions (late October/early November) in period costume through the town's streets.

 Late October to early November The National Gastronomic Festival in Santarem.
 The festival began in 1980 and each day of the event is dedicated to a region and its food culture.